mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

      **or**

    - Select ``Push via Secure Copy (SCP)`` to have |backup| download the snapshot.
-You can grant access by supplying 10gen with a username and password to your server, or you can provide a username and grant access via SSH public key.
+You can grant access by supplying MMS with a username and password to your server, or you can provide a username and grant access via SSH public key.